-However, in this case the optional arguments ilev, ilmax, and pos cannot be used.
+However, in this case the optional arguments ilev, ilmax, pos and idx cannot be used.

 A variety of preconditioners can be obtained by a suitable setting of the preconditioner parameters.
 These parameters can be logically divided into four groups, i.e., parameters defining